spotDL/spotify-downloader/INSTALLATION.md

 ### Verifying Versions

-`py -V` - Should return "Python 3.X.X"
+`py -V` - Should return "Python 3.X.X".
+Please ensure you have v3.6.X or greater.

 `FFmpeg -version` - Should return starting with "ffmpeg version 2020-12-01"